-During the year, approximately 30% of revenue generated was in Canadian dollars with most of the balance being in U.S. dollars.
+During the year, approximately 29% of revenue generated was in Canadian dollars with most of the balance being in U.S. dollars.
 Since most of the input costs related to revenue are denominated in the same currency as the revenue, the impact on earnings is somewhat muted.

-The unfavourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the prior year, was approximately \$13 million as the COVID-19 pandemic resulted in significant volatility in foreign exchange markets in the last quarter of the previous year.
+The favourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the prior year, was approximately \$17 million.
 The impact on net earnings was minimal as expenditures in foreign jurisdictions tend to be in the same currency as revenue.